 Modular Mounting Rack

-Team Kanaloa designed, prototyped, and developed the Modular Mounting Rack (MMR) as shown in Figure 4 for instrumentation on the WAM-V which includes the battery, hardware, and sensor system.
+Team Kanaloa designed, prototyped, and developed a Modular Mounting Rack (MMR) as shown in Figure 4 for instrumentation on the WAM-V which includes the battery, hardware, and sensor system.
 The mounting rack was made to be mission adaptable for various instrumental setups.